kratoszmx/codexdocs/docs/channels/discord.md

     * `off` (default)
     * `first`
     * `all`
+    * `batched`

     Note: `off` disables implicit reply threading.
 Explicit `[[reply_to_*]]` tags are still honored.
+    `first` always attaches the implicit native reply reference to the first outbound Discord message for the turn.
+    `batched` only attaches Discord's implicit native reply reference when the inbound turn was a debounced batch of multiple messages.
+This is useful when you want native replies mainly for ambiguous bursty chats, not every single-message turn.

     Message IDs are surfaced in context/history so agents can target specific messages.
   </Accordion>